Now, renew your third-party vehicle insurance in India till 31st December 2020

 The Indian government also stresses its importance via The Motor Vehicles Act, 1988.
 This act makes it mandatory to have at least third-party car insurance to enjoy a legal drive on the Indian roads.
 Anyone who dares to go against it has to face serious consequences.

 It only covers the damages caused to the third-party individual/property.
 No coverage is provided to the policyholder.

 The third-party liability insurance quote is the mixture of a few components, which comprises of:-

 It is also called the 'Big Brother' of third-party liability plans.
 Why?
 Apart from covering the third-party damages, comprehensive plans look after the policyholder's damages as well.

-The quote for the comprehensive cover is the sum of its components which include:-
+The quote for the comprehensive cover is the sum of its components, which includes:-

 Apart from own & third-party damage cover, car insurance offers other benefits as well.
 They are listed below for your reference.

-It is a discount which is offered to the policyholder for applying zero claims over the previous years.
-The discount can range between 5-50% at the time of renewal.
+It is a discount that is offered to the policyholder for filing zero claims over the previous years.
+The discount can range between 20-50% at the time of renewal.

-You can get the repairs done in one of the network garages which is associated with your insurance provider.
+You can get the repairs done in network garages, which are associated with your insurance provider.
 Its benefit?
-You don’t have to pay a single penny.
+You don't have to pay a single penny.
 The bill will be settled by your insurance provider.

 The car insurance premium is the amount that you have to pay to keep your policy active.
 It usually varies from insurer to insurer & model to model.
 To calculate car insurance premium, you can use the below-stated formula.